r-barnes/dggridR/README.md

 Credits
 -------

-Richard Barnes built this R package, but the heavy lifting was done by Kevin Sahr, who wrote the library the package uses.
-Credit is also due to John P.
-Snyder who worked out the advanced mathematics (which, to quote, XKCD, may be unsuitable for liberal-arts majors) behind some of the projections.
+Richard Barnes built this R package and parts of the underlying C/C++ library it uses, though the vast majority of that is due to Kevin Sahr.
+Credit is also due to John P. Snyder who worked out the advanced mathematics (which, to quote, XKCD, may be unsuitable for liberal-arts majors) behind some of the projections.